HOME | CONTACT US | DONATE LoginLOGIN Ask the RabbiASK THE RABBI

 Ancient Egypt, with its demonic program of systematically eliminating an entire people, the Hebrews, from the face of the earth, chose to embark on the latter path.
 The original Egyptian nation perverted all ten attributes of its soul.
 The negative energy engendered by the perversion of so many human spirits returned back to Egypt in the form of ten plagues that befell the country.

-In our personal lives, Egypt reflects a state of psychological dysfunction, in which one or many of the soul's attributes become distorted and dysfunctional, hindering a human being's ability for true self-actualization and fulfillment.
-This is indicated in the Hebrew name for "Egypt," Mitzrayim, which may be translated as "inhibitions" or "constraints."4 When we fail to confront our own demons, our perverted attributes can return to us, too, in the form of psychological plagues.
+In our personal lives, Egypt reflects a state of psychological dysfunction, in which one or many of the soul’s attributes become distorted and dysfunctional, hindering a human being’s ability for true self-actualization and fulfillment.
+This is indicated in the Hebrew name for “Egypt,” Mitzrayim, which may be translated as “inhibitions” or “constraints.”4 When we fail to confront our own demons, our perverted attributes can return to us too in the form of psychological plagues.

 The Ten Plague thus correspond to the Ten Sefirot (from the bottom up, as in the table above):

-1) Blood -- Destructive Confidence
+1) Blood—Destructive Confidence

 The first plague, in which the Nile River turned into blood, was a physical symbol of the destructive confidence that became the hallmark of Egypt, the geographical as well as the psychological Egypt.
 Instead of a constructive confidence that builds one's spiritual character and fosters sensitivity to others, "Egyptian" confidence breeds dominance and exploitation of other people.5 When one's perception of confidence becomes truly corrupt, it can lead that person to generate rivers of blood, as the Egyptians indeed did.

 The Nile River embodied the source of Egyptian confidence and security.
-Since little rain falls in Egypt, the country's agriculture and sustenance are completely dependent on the Nile, therefore the ancient Egyptians actually deified the Nile.6 The waters of the Nile turning into blood reflected the perverse state of a nation which turns its confidence into blood, using its position of strength and power to slaughter and butcher countless innocent human beings.
+Since little rain falls in Egypt, the country’s agriculture and sustenance are completely dependent on the Nile; therefore the ancient Egyptians actually deified the Nile.6 The waters of the Nile turning into blood reflected the perverse state of a nation which turns its confidence into blood, using its position of strength and power to slaughter and butcher countless innocent human beings.

-2) Frogs - Cold Intimacy
+2) Frogs—Cold Intimacy

 The second plague, in which swarms of frogs inundated Egypt, symbolized the cold and dispassionate intimacy characterizing a person who lives in a psychological Egypt.

-3) Lice - Unhealthy Submission
+3) Lice—Unhealthy Submission

 The third plague, in which the dust of Egypt turned into lice, reflected the symptoms of unhealthy submission.

-The attribute of "submission," like all attributes of the soul, can be productive or destructive.
-To forever remain a humble student of life's lessons is one of the noblest character traits an individual can possess.
-The ability to surrender one's ego to a higher truth is the foundation for all spiritual growth, as is the capacity to confess an error or a wrongdoing.
-"May my soul be like dust," is a daily Jewish prayer,10 expressing our wish that we remain humble in the presence of life's mysteries.
+The attribute of “submission,” like all attributes of the soul, can be productive or destructive.
+To forever remain a humble student of life’s lessons is one of the noblest character traits an individual can possess.
+The ability to surrender one’s ego to a higher truth is the foundation for all spiritual growth, as is the capacity to confess an error or a wrongdoing.
+“May my soul be like dust” is a daily Jewish prayer,10 expressing our wish that we remain humble in the presence of life’s mysteries.
 That is healthy humility and submission.

-Destructive "Egyptian" submission is a humility that crushes one's spirit and dulls its zest for life.
-In this type of submission, where one thinks of himself as a worthless creature who doesn't matter, the perception of the self as useless dust develops into lice that demoralize and debase one's life.
-Like the dust-turned-to-lice of Egypt, this type of humility sucks out a person's blood, depriving him of his vitality and energy-flow.
+Destructive “Egyptian” submission is a humility that crushes one’s spirit and dulls its zest for life.
+In this type of submission, where one thinks of himself as a worthless creature who doesn’t matter, the perception of the self as useless dust develops into lice that demoralize and debase one’s life.
+Like the dust-turned-to-lice of Egypt, this type of humility sucks out a person’s blood, depriving him of his vitality and energy flow.

 The holy Rabbi Aaron of Karlin put it in these words: "Depression is not a sin; yet what depression does, no sin can do."

-4) Devouring Beasts -- Wild Ambition
+4) Devouring Beasts—Wild Ambition

 The fourth plague, in which a swarm of devouring beasts attacked Egypt, is the physical symbol of unhealthy ambition.

 Ambition is one of the greatest gifts in life.
 Ambition is the engine that drives a person to achieve greatness and make a difference in the world.
-Yet if we do not refine this character trait, our ambitions can turn us into "devouring beasts" that crush and destroy the people we perceive to be standing in the way of the fulfillment of our goals.
+Yet, if we do not refine this character trait, our ambitions can turn us into “devouring beasts” that crush and destroy the people we perceive to be standing in the way of the fulfillment of our goals.

-5) Epidemic -- Sly Compassion
+5) Epidemic—Sly Compassion

-The fifth plague, in which an epidemic annihilated the Egyptians' cattle, served as the physical embodiment of the attribute of sly compassion, which, like an epidemic, harms people silently and inconspicuously.
+The fifth plague, in which an epidemic annihilated the Egyptians’ cattle, served as the physical embodiment of the attribute of sly compassion, which like an epidemic, harms people silently and inconspicuously.

-"Egyptian" compassion is sly, shrewd and deceitful.
-This well-finessed and seductive compassion is employed in order to exploit other people's weaknesses for selfish purposes and destructive goals.
-When one uses compassion in this manner, it inflicts damage on a person in the silent deadly way of an epidemic.13
+“Egyptian” compassion is sly, shrewd and deceitful.
+This well-finessed and seductive compassion is employed in order to exploit other people’s weaknesses for selfish purposes and destructive goals.
+When one uses compassion in this manner, it inflicts damage on a person in the silent and deadly way of an epidemic.13

-6) Boils -- Brutal Rejection
+6) Boils—Brutal Rejection

 The sixth plague, in which embers from a hot furnace hurled over the land developed into boils on the skin of the Egyptian population, was the physical symbol of cruel rejection.

-Yet a healthy soul needs to know how to reject as much as must know how to embrace.
+Yet a healthy soul needs to know how to reject as much as it must know how to embrace.
 One is often called upon to refuse a destructive urge, to sever an unhealthy relationship, to say no to a spoiled child or an unethical business offer.
 That is healthy fire.
 It is a fire that destroys the negative in order to build the positive.

 However, when our inner capacity for rejection turns into hate, bitterness and cruelty, the embers of our soul become a destructive force.
 Like boils, they infect our lives and the lives of people around us.

-7) Hail -- Frozen Love
+7) Hail—Frozen Love

 The seventh plague, in which produce-destroying hail descended upon Egypt, was symbolic of selfish love.

-If fire symbolizes rejection, it is water, naturally descending from a higher plane to a lower plane, that embodies the qualities of generosity and lovingkindness.
+If fire symbolizes rejection, it is water—naturally descending from a higher plane to a lower plane—that embodies the qualities of generosity and lovingkindness.
 In Kabbalah, the flow of love is compared to a flow of water, irrigating and nourishing a human soul with its refreshing vibrancy.16

-Yet, a person who finds himself in "Egyptian" bondage knows only an icy love--a love that is based entirely on self-seeking motives and self-centered considerations.
-This person's rain-like flow of love becomes cold and frozen like hail, harming his loved ones in stead of nurturing them.17
+Yet a person who finds himself in “Egyptian” bondage knows only an icy love—a love that is based entirely on self-seeking motives and self-centered considerations.
+This person’s rain-like flow of love becomes cold and frozen like hail, harming his loved ones instead of nurturing them.17

-Va'eira and Bo: From heart to mind
+Va’eira and Bo: From Heart to Mind

 When one's emotions and instincts are impaired, the sane and objective mind offers hope for healing.
 But when a person's mind starts playing ugly games with him, the path toward recovery becomes that much more painstakingly challenging.

-8) Locust - Perverted Intelligence
+8) Locust—Perverted Intelligence

 The eighth plague, in which invading locusts left nothing green throughout Egypt, served as a symbol of the destructive consequences of a corrupted mind.